microprediction/timemachines/README.md

   - pydlm,
   - pmdarima,

+and more.
 We are working down the [listing of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) and adding some home-grown approaches as well.
 On an ongoing basis:
  - Hyper-parameter optimization is routinely tested using a variety of optimization packages.
 See [timemachines-testing](https://github.com/microprediction/timemachines-testing).
  - Once hyper-parameters are fixed, models with no tweakable (hyper)-parameters are compared on an ongoing basis out of sample.
 See the model [elo ratings](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings).
  - These tests use live data, constantly refreshed.
 See [stream listing](https://www.microprediction.org/browse_streams.html).